Robinia pseudoacacia: Ecology

-Pests
+Herbivores

 Locust leaf miner Odontota dorsalis attacks the tree in spring and turns the leaves brown by mid summer, slowing the growth of the tree though not seriously.
 Locust borer Megacyllene robiniae larvae carve tunnels into the trunk of the tree and make it more prone to being knocked down by the wind.
 Heart rot is the only significant disease affecting black locust.
-Black locust is also attacked by Chlorogenus robiniae, a virus which causes witch's broom growths; clear leaflet veins are a symptom of the disease.
 The black locust is among the preferred reproductive hosts of the polyphagous shot-hole borer (PSHB, Euwallacea fornicatus).
 The PSHB will tunnel galleries into the trees, where it cultivates a fusarium fungus as a food source.
-The tree's vascular systems are disrupted; causing dieback.
+The tree's vascular systems are disrupted, causing dieback.

+Other insect species feeding on black locust in its native range are the gall midge Obolodiplosis robiniae, the sawflies Euura tibialis and Nematus abbotii, and a number of Lepidoptera: Agonopterix robiniella (Depressariidae), Filatima pseudacaciella (Gelechiidae), Ecdytolopha insiticiana (Tortricidae), Euparthenos nubilis and Zale unilineata in Erebidae, Sciota subcaesiella (Pyralidae), and the Gracillariidae leafminers Chrysaster ostensackenella, Macrosaccus robiniella and Parectopa robiniella.

+Black locust is also attacked by Chlorogenus robiniae, a virus which causes witch's broom growths; clear leaflet veins are a symptom of the disease.